Do you offer any specialty pediatric clinics or services locally?

 Do you have any private pediatric rooms at Lawrence General?

-Yes, in the newly renovated Pediatric Center, we have five private rooms (with an in room bed for a parent too), available on a first come, first served basis.
+Yes, in the newly renovated Lupoli Family Pediatric Care center, we have five private rooms (with an in room bed for a parent too), available on a first come, first served basis.

 Where do I get food?